 “I’m in a position where I can help others”: Chef and owner of Amilinda uses restaurant to do good

-At the intersection of Wisconsin and Milwaukee, you will find Amilinda, an intimate restaurant in the heart of downtown Milwaukee.
+At the intersection of Wisconsin and Milwaukee, you will find Amilinda, an intimate restaurant within the hustle and bustle of downtown Milwaukee.

 "I tell everyone, Amilinda is like Platform 9 3/4, you gotta know it's there to step into the magic.
 Otherwise, you can easily just walk by, but you really don't know what exists all back here,” bar lead Blaine Davis Reed said.